Peeragogy/Peeragogy.github.io/workbook.md

 like what I saw in business and he mentioned the group.
 So after that, I spoke to you guys and, it's pretty random.

-**D** I think many paths led to me joining it.
+**DM** I think many paths led to me joining it.
 I was doing research on Open Science and I have lots of academic experiences and I always wanted to improve the way things work and somehow I wanted to do it and make it more creative.
 I resonated a lot with the Peeragogy